 Usually, a frequency of less than 254 Hz is not used as is better felt than heard by a patient.
 Whereas the frequency greater than 1024 Hz is not used as is extremely poor.

 In this test, a larger fork vibrates at the lower frequency.
-The tuning fork is activated by striking against examiner’s elbow, the heel of the hand and placed 2 cm away from EAC for Air conduction and on mastoid for Bone conduction.
+The tuning fork is activated by striking against the examiner’s elbow, the heel of the hand, and placed 2 cm away from EAC for Air conduction and on mastoid for Bone conduction.

 Conditions for ideal tuning fork test: